muhammedumarALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 8:  deleting file form directory. task 9:  dleting a directory. task 10: going back to previous directory. task 11: view all files
+task 8:  deleting file form directory. task 9:  dleting a directory. task 10: going back to previous directory. task 11: view all files task 12: to print a file.